Passion’s Continuum (2023) · 16 min (in five movements)

 Program Note

-Passion’s Continuum is a work written by Anthony Paul De Ritis for the Cassatt String Quartet.
+Passion’s Continuum is a work written by Anthony Paul De Ritis for the Cassatt String Quartet (Muneko Otani and Jennifer Leshnower, violins; Rosemary Nelis, viola; Gwen Krosnick, cello).

 In searching for an idea for how to start work on this quartet, I turned to a collection of poetry written by my father, Paul Anthony De Ritis (1922-2000), titled Chords of Dust.
 In a poem titled “The Room,” several references to sound can be found, as well as the phrase “Passion’s Continuum,” which I decided to title this collection of short movements.
 The bulk of this work was written during the winter break, December 2022, in Berkeley, CA. Special thanks to the University of California, Berkeley, and Professor Ed Campion, current Director of Berkeley’s Center for New Music and Audio Technologies, for allowing me to work there during this period.